7 Organizing Tips That Really Work

 Make your desk, closet, entry, or pantry a more beautiful, useful place.
 Our experts show you how

 New years inspire us to get organized.
 We think about tackling big projects ― the garage, that closet (you know the one).
 But we often fall short of our lofty goals because we forget that January can be just as busy as every other month of the year.

-This year can be different.
 Read on for easy organizing tips (that won’t take you all weekend to accomplish) from Sunset home writer Jess Chamberlain and designer/organizational guru Monica Ewing of CraftyNest.

 Even if you only have 15 minutes a day, these 7 steps will help you start the year off right.

 Office Time to get old news off your desk.
 Start at one area in your office and make your way around the room.
 Sort loose papers into piles: file (tax info and the like), shred (credit card and bank info you no longer need), and recycle (junk mail).
 Then label with reckless abandon.
 Monica labels all of her boxes, bins, drawers, and binders.